onlineapps/connector-mq-client/docs/api.md

 ## Introduction

-`@onlineapps/agent-mq-client` exposes a promise-based interface for publishing and consuming messages via RabbitMQ (with placeholder for Kafka).
+`@onlineapps/agent-mq-client` exposes a promise-based interface for publishing and consuming messages via RabbitMQ.
 It offloads queue/exchange setup, serialization, and error propagation so your code remains broker-agnostic.

 ---